DanyloCherr/Appartment-Rent-in-Kyiv-2026/README.md

 > An academic project focused on regression modeling and time series forecasting (extending to AR(1) models) using mainly real-world datasets.

 ## 📈 Methodology
 1. **Data Preprocessing & EDA:** Cleaning datasets parsed from state websites and real estate portal, handling missing values, and analyzing distributions.
-As a result, the dataset has been dшvided into two periods: prewar (11/2015 - 12/2021) and war (01/2022 - 06/2026).
+As a result, the dataset has been divided into two periods: prewar (11/2015 - 12/2021) and war (01/2022 - 06/2026).
 Potential influencing factors, along with their abbreviations, observation periods, frequency and number of observations, are presented in the following table:
 ![Error: check for the next image images/potential_factors.png](images/potential_factors.png)